Pont Saint-Bénézet: The song "Sur le Pont d'Avignon"

 The bridge has achieved worldwide fame through its commemoration by the song "Sur le Pont d'Avignon" ("On the Bridge of Avignon").
 An earlier song with the same title was popular in the 16th and 17th centuries.
 The melody was published by Ottaviano Petrucci in his Harmonice Musices Odhecaton of 1503–04.
 The 16th-century composer Pierre Certon used the melody in a mass with the title of "Sus le Pont d'Avignon".
 The modern version of the song dates from the mid-19th century when Adolphe Adam included it in the opéra comique Le Sourd ou l'Auberge pleine which was first performed in Paris in 1853.
 The opera was an adaptation of the 1790 comedy by Desforges.

 Pictorial record

 Detail from the Pérussis Altarpiece, the earliest depiction of the bridge, c.
 1480.
 One arch near the center of the bridge has collapsed.

 View towards Villeneuve by Étienne Martellange, 1608.
 Arch 7 has collapsed.
 Five arches near Villeneuve (18-22) are still standing.

 View towards Avignon by Étienne Martellange, 1609.
 Arches 7 and 14 have collapsed.

 View of the bridge in 1700 by Robert Bonnart.
 Arches 5 to 7 have collapsed.

-The ruined bridge as depicted by Joseph Vernet, 1756.
+The ruined bridge as depicted by Joseph Vernet in View of Avignon from the Right Bank of the Rhone, 1757.
 Arches 9 and 11 are still standing.